 Besides the many details to keep track of in capital gains, short and long-term gains are taxed differently, further complicating the issue.
 You don’t want to miss any opportunities to reduce your liability or, worse, miscalculate the amount you owe and wind up paying interest or penalties.

 Now, understand that you should closely consider these decisions and discuss them with your broker.
-Letting taxes dictate your investment strategy too strongly can be a recipe for disaster.
-And, you should never sell stock in a company you still believe is well-poised for growth and return.
+You need to take taxes into account, but letting them completely dictate your investing decisions can be a recipe for disaster.
+And you should never sell stock in a company you still believe is well-poised for growth and return.

 But, if you find yourself convinced that a stock you’re holding is a lemon and you’re looking for a good time to sell, you may be able to use that sale to offset a capital gain.